dewinterjack/journey/README.md

 # My Developer Journey

-In Mrch I started my journey in becoming a full time developer.
+In March I started my journey in becoming a full time developer.
 It was a big step for me, after being interested for a while, I'm now enrolled in [Makers Academy](http://www.makersacademy.com/) and looking to learn as much as I can about the industry.
 I'm loving it so far.  🤩

 I want to keep track of my progress, so I'm writing this GitBook.
 Anyone reading is welcome, I'm happy to share, please feel free to get in contact,